wkharper/UnLiteFlowNet-PIV/README.md

 Where `name_of_flow` is the name of the flow folders in the `sample_data` directory.

-Note that --arrow should be set between `1` and `256`.
-Setting lower values results in longer processing times, but greater fidelity of flow visualization.
+Note that --arrow should be set between `1` (1 on arrow for every pixel) and `256` (1 arrow for every 256 pixels).
+Setting lower values results in longer processing times, but greater fidelity of flow field arrows visualization.
+Typical values are `4` to `32`.

 The current implementation saves the output ground truth (if available) and UnLiteFlowNet-PIV output into the `output` directory.
 This directory contains an animated gif `movie.gif` that contains the flow field visualization.